 L-39NG cockpit and avionics

-The configurable tandem glass cockpit of the L-39NG aircraft accommodates a crew of two on zero-zero ejection seats and provides increased training effectiveness and bird strike protection.
+The configurable tandem glass cockpit of the L-39NG trainer aircraft accommodates a crew of two on zero-zero ejection seats and provides increased training effectiveness and bird strike protection.
 The single-piece canopy offers improved all-round visibility for the crew.

 The crew station lighting is compatible with night-vision goggles (NVGs) to provide an enhanced field of view during low-light flight operations.